typeddjango/django-stubs/README.md

    django_stubs_ext.monkeypatch()
    ```

-   Note: This monkey patching approach will only work when using Python 3.7 and higher, when the `__class_getitem__` magic method was introduced.

    You can add extra types to patch with `django_stubs_ext.monkeypatch(extra_classes=[YourDesiredType])`

 2. You can use strings instead: `'QuerySet[MyModel]'` and `'Manager[MyModel]'`, this way it will work as a type for `mypy` and as a regular `str` in runtime.